jqwik-team/jqwik-samples/jqwik-starter-gradle-android/README.md

 Simple examples of how to use [jqwik](https://jqwik.net) with Gradle, Android and Kotlin.

+Mind that jqwik only works with a full-blown JDK and not with an Android Runtime.

 ## Running tests

 - In IDE of your choice that has JUnit5 platform support, e.g. IntelliJ IDEA.